Alibaba-NLP/KB-NER/README.md

-If you want to do iterative retrieval at entity level, please convert the model prediction to conll format and then perform entity level retrieval.
+If you want to do iterative retrieval at entity level, please convert the model predictions to conll format and then perform entity level retrieval.